Truly Madly Deeply (song): Chart performance

-The song became the duo's second No. 1 in their native Australia.
-The song also reached No. 1 in Canada.
-It reached No. 2 in Norway, Sweden, Austria and Ireland, and went top ten in France, Switzerland, the Netherlands, Belgium and the UK.
+The song became the duo's second No. 1 in their native Australia, after "To the Moon and Back".
+The song also reached No. 1 in Canada and No. 2 in Norway, Sweden, Austria and Ireland, as well as the top 10 in France, Switzerland, the Netherlands, Belgium and the UK.
 In 1998, the song was certified gold in France, for sales of 200,000 copies.
 In May 2001 the Australasian Performing Right Association (APRA), as part of its 75th Anniversary celebrations, named "Truly Madly Deeply" as one of the Top 30 Australian songs of all time.

-The song entered the Billboard Hot 100 singles chart at No. 26 on 6 December 1997, It peaked at No. 1 for two weeks in January 1998 and lingered for a full year on the chart.
+In the United States, the song entered the Billboard Hot 100 singles chart at No. 26 on 6 December 1997, It peaked at No. 1 for two weeks in January 1998 and lingered for a full year on the chart.
 It became the first song in the chart's history to spend its first 52 weeks inside the top 30.
 The song spent half a year in the top 10.
-It reached No. 2 on the Hot Adult Top 40 Tracks chart and entered the top 10 on the Rhythmic Top 40 chart.
-On the Billboard Top 40 Mainstream chart, the song reached No. 1 for one week on 31 January before dropping to No. 2 as Celine Dion assumed the top spot with the theme to the hit film Titanic, "My Heart Will Go On".
-Savage Garden's single held at No. 2 for 10 weeks before returning to the No. 1 spot on the week of 18 April.
+It reached No. 2 on the Adult Top 40 chart and entered the top 10 on the Rhythmic Top 40 chart.
+On the Billboard Mainstream Top 40 chart, the song reached No. 1 for one week on 31 January before dropping to No. 2 as Celine Dion assumed the top spot with the theme to the hit film Titanic, "My Heart Will Go On".
+Savage Garden's single held at No. 2 for 10 weeks before returning to No. 1 on the week of 18 April.

 The song eventually set a record for the most weeks of any single in history on the US Hot Adult Contemporary chart.
 In 1998, the song logged 11 weeks at No. 1 on this chart, but its full chart span lasted 123 weeks.
 That record would stand for just under two years, when another of the group's ballads spent its 124th week on the chart.
 The song was "I Knew I Loved You", from the album Affirmation.
 The song was so popular that it re-entered Billboard's Hot Singles Sales chart in March 2002 and—four and a half years after its release—again became a U.S. Top 30 bestseller, remaining on that chart until late July 2002.
 The original version logged its final week on the Hot Adult Contemporary Recurrents chart on 17 June 2006.
 This makes it the No. 1 Billboard Adult Contemporary song of all time.
 In 2008, the song was listed at No. 30 on Billboards Hot 100 All-Time Top Songs.